-This is adapted from an article that will be published later this year in volume 65 of the Villanova Law Review.
-The full version can also be read here on SSRN and contains a full set of Bluebook citations.
+This is adapted from an article published in volume 65, issue 2 of the Villanova Law Review.
+The full version can be found here.

 Gabriel MacConaill was a partner in the bankruptcy group of the international law firm Sidley Austin.
 Based in the firm’s Los Angeles office, “he felt he was doing the work of three people” and worked so hard on a bankruptcy filing that “he was in distress and . . . work[ed] himself to exhaustion”; however, he refused to go to the emergency room because, as he told his wife, “You know, if we go, this is the end of my career.”
 Then, on the morning of Sunday, October 14, 2018, he received an email to go to the office to “put something together.”
 He drove to his office, “taking his gun with him, and shot himself in the head in the sterile, concrete parking structure of his high-rise office building.”
 He was 42.

 Despite calls for change, the pervasiveness of mental health and addiction issues among attorneys has persisted, if not increased.

 In an open letter written one month after his death, his wife wrote simply: “‘Big Law’ killed my husband.”